robertostrabelli/notscape-composer/README.md

 I recommend maintaining and using the about.php, follow.php, copyright.php, and privacy.php pages.

 ### Search
 Adapt the search.php page to the alternative search engine that works best for you.
-You will need to change line 27 of the 003.php file if you go use another search engine.
+You will need to change line 27 of 003.php file if you going to use another search engine.

 ### Style
-Make a copy of the assets/css/estilos.css file and adapt it to your preferences.
+Make a copy of the assets/css/estilos.css file and adapt it to your design preferences.